 Raffle

 Another way to show your appreciation for your volunteers is to set up a “volunteer-only” raffle.
 Don’t make them purchase tickets for it, but rather provide them with free entry.
 This gets them excited about the idea of winning a prize in return for their hard work.
-When you select a winner, be sure to recognize that person on social media platforms, your website, and other digital platforms.
+When you select a winner, be sure to recognize that person on social media, your website, and other digital platforms.

 Bowling Night